ethanbass/chromConverter/README.md

 ### Further analysis

 For downstream analyses of chromatographic data, you can also check out my package [chromatographR](https://ethanbass.github.io/chromatographR/).
 For interactive visualization of chromatograms, you can check out my new package [ShinyChromViewer](https://github.com/ethanbass/ShinyChromViewer) (alpha release).
-There is also a vignette providing an introduction to some basic syntax for [plotting mass spectrometry data](https://ethanbass.github.io/chromConverter/articles/plot_ms.html) returned by chromConverter in various R dialects.
+There is also a vignette providing an introduction to some basic syntax for [plotting mass spectrometry data](https://ethanbass.github.io/chromConverter/articles/plot_ms.html) returned by chromConverter in various R dialects (e.g., base R, tidyverse, and data.table).

 ### Contributing